rasteiner/plugins/community-tips.md

 #### Tell Kirby there's new content to save

-From `Edouard L`.
 Having an 'input' method, that you call with `@input` will do most of the job:

 ```javascript
 methods: {